thosgood/this-weeks-finds/markdown/101-150/week132.md

 > before Einstein developed general relativity, and is still not
 > complete.
 The conflict between Ptolemaic and Copernican cosmologies,
 > the dispute between Newton and Leibniz concerning absolute and
-> relative motion, and the modern arguments concerning the \`problem of
+> relative motion, and the modern arguments concerning the 'problem of
 > time' in quantum gravity - all are but chapters in the story of this
 > struggle.
 I do not have room to sketch this story here, nor even to
-> make more precise the all-important notion of \`geometrical
+> make more precise the all-important notion of 'geometrical
 > structure'.
 I can only point the reader towards the literature,
 > starting perhaps with the books by Barbour and Earman, various papers
 > by Rovelli, and the many references therein.